Pit Kroke

-Pit Kroke (born Rolf Peter Kroke: March 1, 1936 Fürstenwalde / Spree, Germany - November 1, 2016 Berlin Germany) was a German artist and architect.
+Pit Kroke (born Rolf Peter Kroke: March 1, 1936 Fürstenwalde/Spree, Germany - November 1, 2016 Berlin, Germany) was a German artist and architect.

 He studied sculpture under Hans Uhlmann at the Academy of Fine Arts in Berlin.
 There he also worked on experimental photography and abstract film, as well as working on architectural studies.
-1964 he went to Sardinia, where he initially worked as an architect.
-1981 he approached the free artistic activity again, which he devoted himself exclusively to since then.
+In 1964, he went to Sardinia, where he initially worked as an architect.
+In 1981, he approached the free artistic activity again, which he devoted himself exclusively to since then.
 Since 1993, he has lived and worked in Berlin and Sardinia.
-He died 2016 in Berlin..
+He died 2016 in Berlin.